 Units and calories in spirits

-How many calories and units are there in spirits?
-Use our simple guide to find out how many units or calories your favourite spirits contain.
+How many units of alcohol and calories are there in spirits?
+Use our simple guide to find out.

-Checking a spirit's ABV (alcohol by volume) will give you a guide to how strong it is.
-The ABV tells you what percentage of the drink is made up of alcohol.
+Checking a spirit’s ABV (alcohol by volume) tells you what percentage of the drink is made up of alcohol.
 The higher the percentage, the more alcohol there is - for example, half of a 50% ABV whisky is pure alcohol.

 Stick to single measures of spirits.
 Avoid measuring spirits by eye – it's easy to over-pour.
 Why not order the unit measure cup from our online shop?